greghendershott/frog/README.md

 The generated site uses [Bootstrap][], which is [responsive][], automatically adapting to various screen sizes.

-Yes, it's very much like Octopress and countless others.
-But it doesn't require any Ruby gemmage.
+Yes, it's very much like Octopress and others.
+But Frog doesn't require installing Ruby.
+Installing Racket is typically waaaay simpler and faster.

 The only non-Racket part is optionally using [Pygments][] to do syntax highlighting.

 "Frog"?
 Frozen blog.